 (iv) Demonstrate staff knowledge of emergency procedures.

 (2)Testing.
-The RHC/FQHC must conduct exercises to test the emergency plan at least annually.
+The RHC/FQHC must conduct exercises to test the emergency plan at least every two years(1 per year).
 The RHC/FQHC must do the following:

 (i) Participate in a full-scale exercise that is community-based or when a community-based exercise is not accessible, an individual, facility-based.
 If the RHC/FQHC experiences an actual natural or man-made emergency that requires activation of the emergency plan, the RHC/FQHC is exempt from engaging in a community-based or individual, facility-based full-scale exercise for 1 year following the onset of the actual event.